 with

 n=μ0-2

+For NR FR2-2 operating bands,

+Nominal Channel spacing is obtained when BWChannel(1) and BWChannel(2) are centred integer multiple of 100.8 MHz apart, and

+Closest available RF channel raster point is used without overlap between BWChannel(1) and BWChannel(2)

-where BWChannel(1) and BWChannel(2) are the BS channel bandwidths of the two respective NR component carriers according to Table 5.3.2-1 and 5.3.2-2 with values in MHz, μ0 the largest μ value among the subcarrier spacing configurations supported in the operating band for both of the channel bandwidths according to Table 5.3.5-1 and Table 5.3.5-2 and GBChannel(i) the minimum guard band for channel bandwidth i according to Table 5.3.3-1 and Table 5.3.3-2 for the said μ value, with μ as defined in TS 38.211 [9].
+where BWChannel(1) and BWChannel(2) are the BS channel bandwidths of the two respective NR component carriers according to Table 5.3.2-1, 5.3.2-2 and 5.3.5-3 with values in MHz, μ0 the largest μ value among the subcarrier spacing configurations supported in the operating band for both of the channel bandwidths according to Table 5.3.5-1 and Table 5.3.5-2 and GBChannel(i) the minimum guard band for channel bandwidth i according to Table 5.3.3-1 and Table 5.3.3-2 for the said μ value, with μ as defined in TS 38.211 [9].
 In case there is no common μ value for both of the channel bandwidths, μ0=1 is selected for NR operating bands with 15 kHz channel raster and GBChannel(i) is the minimum guard band for channel bandwidth i according to Table 5.3.3-1 for μ=1 with μ as defined in TS 38.211[9].